Stord (island): History

 The area around Fitjar has been settled since the Stone Age.
 At that time, the sea was 10–15 m higher than today, which means that it went into the present lake Storavatnet and far up Fitjar river.
 The mild climate of the last ice age meant that much of the area was covered by forest, most probably oak, ash, and lime/linden.
 The area was rich with wildlife, deer, and wild boar.
 Archaeologists say there have been people in Fitjar for the last 10,000 years.
 They have made many discoveries of stone tools around Fitjar.
 Near the Rimbareid farm, a dwelling under a cairn was discovered by archaeologist E. de Lange in 1906.
 This residence is probably from the late stone age, but could also be from the early Bronze Age, since residue showed a square house, while the round house was more common in the stone age.
-The Rimsvarden site dates back tor the Bronze Age.
+The Rimsvarden site dates back to the Bronze Age.

-Fitjar mentioned in many of the historical sagas.
-Harald I had a royal residence at Fitjar, and it was there Håkon the Good was mortally wounded in the Battle of Fitjar against the sons of Eirik (961).
+Fitjar is mentioned in many of the historical sagas.
+Harald I had a royal residence at Fitjar, and it was there Håkon the Good was mortally wounded in the Battle of Fitjar against the sons of Eric Bloodaxe in 961.
 The current coat of arms of Fitjar shows a battle helmet reminiscent of the Battle of Fitjar.

 During World War II, Stord Island was the location of a British-led commando raid known as "Operation Cartoon".